skuttleman/fun-util/README.md

 #### -`find`

 The `Array.prototype` method adapted to work with strings and objects.
+Note that finding something in an object may return varying results as the order of keys being iterated over is not guaranteed.

 ```js
 const { find } = require('fun-util');